-The proposed regulatory plan was analyzed by an IA procedure that included an assessment of the policy options and its impacts on the economic, environmental and social spheres and a public consultation process, which gathered input from stakeholders possibly affected by the measures.
-The assessment was based on the specific objective of reducing the climate change impacts by reaching an average emission value of 130g CO2/km for newly sold cars in 2020.
-It is important to note that this objective was already set before through another analysis, and thus the case here was to assess the feasibility of such objective.
-Bearing this in mind, the operational objectives included designing a legislative framework to implement the target, "ensuring competitively neutral and socially equitable and sustainable reduction targets which are equitable to the diversity of the European automobile manufacturers, while ensuring that the legislative framework will be compatible with the overall objective of reaching the EU's Kyoto targets".
-The car manufacturers were chosen as regulated entity responsible for the implementation of this target, by means of adapting the vehicles produced to the new emission limit; based on such choice a method was analyzed in order to share the reduction burden between the stakeholders concerned, and three main options have been identified:
+The proposed regulatory plan was analyzed by an IA procedure which included an assessment of the policy options and its impacts on the economic, environmental and social spheres and a public consultation process, which gathered input from stakeholders affected by the measures.
+The assessment was based on the specific objective of reducing the climate change impacts and improving the fuel efficiency of passenger cars by reaching an average emission value of 130g CO2/km for newly sold cars in 2020.
+The operational objectives included designing a legislative framework implementing the new target and "ensuring competitively neutral and socially equitable and sustainable reduction targets which are equitable to the diversity of the European automobile manufacturers, while ensuring that the legislative framework will be compatible with the overall objective of reaching the EU's Kyoto targets".
+Car manufacturers were chosen as regulated entity responsible for the achievement of the measure, and based on such choice a method was analyzed in order to share the reduction burden between the stakeholders concerned, and three main options have been identified: